 In the same edition of The Eagle, columnist Lindsey Hollenbaugh reflects with concern about the debt she incurred pursuing her education ("Numbing student debt numbers").
 The following day, Paul Krugman wrote that we must be willing to make an investment in education to ensure our economic well being ("Wasting our minds," The North Adams Transcript, May 2).
 Finally, correspondent Tovia Smith filed a story on the May 1 edition of NPR’s Morning Edition ("Economy puts value of liberal arts under scrutiny") about the pressure on private liberal arts colleges to justify their missions in the face of a challenging economy.

 These stories are part of a broad national conversation that is currently taking place in Congress, in state legislatures, workplaces, and on college and university campuses.
 They also reflect real concerns in the homes of students newly accepted to college, those in college, and those soon to graduate.
-What is troubling, however, is the degree to which concerns about affordability are increasingly being sidelined in favor of questions about the inherent value and purpose of higher education itself.
-More troubling still is the ongoing debate whether a liberal arts education -- private or public -- prepares one for success.

 For students who aspire to earn a college degree, and those who sacrifice along with their families to realize that aspiration, the knowledge and skills developed through the liberal arts offer significant advantages and opportunities.
 The liberal arts foster the development of deep knowledge about students’ major fields of study, combined with communication, analytical, and problem-solving skills, and an increased sense of personal and social responsibility.
 The current national discourse pits the liberal arts against the sciences and professional programs; rather than embracing them as the center of a well rounded education.
 The fields of science, math, engineering, and technology are deeply rooted in the liberal arts.
 These fields demand creativity, curiosity, problem solving, and the ability to communicate outcomes and possibilities.